 - Mental Health Disorders Start Early

-According to the CDC, nearly 4.4 million children between the ages of 3-17 have diagnosed anxiety, and 1.9 million between the same ages have diagnosed depression.
+According to the CDC, nearly 4.4 million children between the ages of 3-17 have been diagnosed with anxiety, and 1.9 million between the same ages have been diagnosed with depression.
 When you throw in ADHD, these numbers increase to 6.1 million children between the age of 2-17.
 With so many children experiencing mental disorders at such an early age, it’s shocking that less than half of these individuals will get the help they need.
 When left undiagnosed and untreated, a child’s ability to learn, grow and thrive in school diminishes.

 - Suicide is the 2nd Leading Cause of Death